mdgarden/color-palette/README.md

 20/12/09~

-## 🎨 What is the Color pallete canvas?
+## 🎨 What is Color pallete canvas?

 This web Application is for artists, specially twitter users.